 District Courts FAQ's

 If you find you cannot pay your fine, there is the option to perform community service for the balance remaining on your FINE.
 To sign up for community service, come to our office during normal business hours.
 There is $25.00 community service fee that must be paid BEFORE you start community service.
 If you were given a civil penalty as part of your sentence, you MUST pay the fine to take advantage of the civil penalty.
 If you choose to perform community service, the civil penalty will be vacated.
 (NOTE: Court Cost MUST be paid and cannot be worked off in community service).
+If you cannot pay your fine and have a reason you cannot perform community service, you will need to be put on the docket to talk with the Judge.

 If you have been ordered to attend classes (ex., anger management, domestic battery, and theft) and need information about when and where to attend, call (501) 371-4725.